 (2) The provisions of this Part applying to the special control areas apply in addition to the provisions of the Scheme applying to any underlying zone or reserve and any general provisions of the Scheme.

-[Clause 14 amended in Gazette 7 Jun 2013 p.
+[Clause 14 amended: Gazette 7 Jun 2013 p.
 2152.]

 Division 2 — Water Catchments